 - Get assurance that includes consideration of real-world threats such as phishing.

 Organisations that include social engineering threats in their assurance programme tend to receive greater insights into their overall information security posture.
-It is becoming increasingly common for assurance programmes to require that people and process are thoroughly tested on a regular basis, because that’s what attackers are targeting too.
+It is becoming increasingly common for assurance programmes to require that people and processes are thoroughly tested on a regular basis, because that’s what attackers are targeting too.

 Did you know:

 - Social engineering attacks were responsible for the theft of over $5 billion worldwide during a recent three-year period.

 - 55% of all emails are spam.

 - 97% of all attacks use some form of social engineering.